virtualjamey/virtualjamey.github.io/_posts/2025-01-25-jamey-quotes.md

 ## Failure

 > Any training – physical, mental, or spiritual – is characterized at first by failure.
 We fail more often than we succeed.
-But if we persevere, we gradually see progress till we are succeeding more often than failing - The Pursuit of Holiness (Jerry Bridges)
+But if we persevere, we gradually see progress till we are succeeding more often than failing - The Pursuit of Holiness (Bridges)

 ## Essentialism

+> Essentialism is about learning how to do less but better so you can achieve the highest possible return on *every precious moment of your life*. - Essentialism (McKeown)

 ## Systems